interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

   - Positive amount indicates its peer is indebted to the connector (an _asset_ to the connector).
   - Negative amount indicates its peer has sent a pre-payment to the connector.

-(Note that "accounts payable" and "accounts receivable" refer to accounts as _records_, distinct from accounts referring to the _arrangement_ between counterparties.)

-Thus, the connector's accounts payable with its peer should mirror its peer's accounts receivable with the connector, and respectively, the connector's accounts receivable should equal its peer's accounts payable.
+Thus, a given connector's "accounts payable" balance should mirror its peer's "accounts receivable" balance.
+Likewise, a connector's "accounts receivable" balance should mirror its peer's "accounts payable" balance.

 ## Settlement